The Hague University of Applied Sciences: Zuiderpark Sports Campus

 The Zuiderpark Sports Campus was opened in 2016 at The Hague's Zuiderpark on the site of the old ADO Den Haag football stadium.
 The complex is a joint venture between The Hague University of Applied Sciences, the municipality of The Hague and Vestia housing association.
 The Hague University of Applied Sciences' Physical Education Teacher Training (HALO) and Sport Management bachelor's degrees are taught here as well as the senior secondary vocational level (MBO) Sport and Exercise course offered by the ROC Mondriaan Regional Training Centre.
 The complex includes a sports hall, gymnasia, a ballroom and beach volleyball facilities.

 Zoetermeer

 The Hague University of Applied Sciences established its Faculty of IT & Design in Zoetermeer, a city in the western Netherlands close to The Hague in 2003, tapping into the city's business community.
 In 2013 the faculty moved to the Dutch Innovation Factory, which is part of the Dutch Tech Campus.
-One bachelor's degree is taught here in Dutch: Computer Engineering.
+One bachelor's degree is taught here in Dutch: Computer Science.